lmfit/uncertainties/doc/user_guide.rst

   v variable: 0.200000

-The total uncertainty on the result (``sum_value``) is the quadratic sum of these independent uncertainties.
+The total uncertainty on the result (``sum_value``) is the quadratic sum of these independent uncertainties, as it should.

 .. index:: mathematical operation; on a scalar, umath